RemotePC: Overview

 The application's use accelerated in 2020 and 2021 as the demand for remote work, learning and communication grew during the COVID-19 pandemic.

 Technology and functionality

-The app's technology uses TLS v 1.2/AES-256 encryption AES-256 for exchanging data between devices and is compliant with HIPAA and GDPR protocols.
 It doesn't require any special software for installation and can be accessed directly via the web.

-According to the GitHub stats, the first version of the RemotePC software was released in January 2017.
-The application is written in Python (85.9%), HTML (13.1%) and CSS (1%).
 RemotePC is compatible with PCs and Macs and Linux systems, and has mobile applications for iOS and Android devices.
 Its main functions include RemotePC Consumer and SoHo, RemotePC Team, RemotePC Enterprise, RemotePC HelpDesk, RemotePC Meeting and RemotePC ScreenShare.